Population of California town torched by wildfire down 90%

 Governor Gavin Newsom speaks during a press conference held in Tilden Park in Berkeley, Calif, on Tuesday, April 23, 2019.
 Governor Gavin Newsom joins Oakland Mayor Libby Schaaf and Berkeley Mayor Jesse ... more

 SACRAMENTO, Calif.
-(AP) — New figures released by California Gov. Gavin Newsom show the town of Paradise has lost over 90% of its population since last year's devastating Camp Fire.
+(AP) — New figures released by California Gov. Gavin Newsom show the town of Paradise has lost over 90% of its population since a wildfire killed 85 people last year.

-RELATED: Fearful of being the next Paradise, Grass Valley confronts its fire vulnerability

-An April door-to-door survey counted 2,034 residents in the town nestled in the Sierra Nevada foothills.
-That's down from previously released state figures that showed the population had declined to nearly 4,600 as of Jan.
+A door-to-door survey in April counted 2,034 residents, down from previously released state figures that showed the population had declined to nearly 4,600 as of Jan.
 1.

+The 2010 census estimated 26,800 people lived in the town in the Sierra Nevada foothills.

-The November fire spread quickly, destroying much of Paradise and neighboring communities.
+The November fire destroyed much of Paradise and neighboring communities, becoming the nation's deadliest wildfire in nearly a century.

-Rebuilding in Paradise has recently begun.
+Rebuilding has recently begun.
 The first permits to rebuild two of the 11,000 homes destroyed were issued in March.

-SEE ALSO: PG&E is already starting fires again, just weeks into the season

-Newsom on Thursday certified Paradise as a rural area, making the town eligible for loans, grants and assistance under USDA-funded rural development programs.
+Newsom certified Paradise as a rural area Thursday, making it eligible for loans, grants and assistance under federally funded rural development programs.